How to Increase Your Amazon Impressions

 Obscure Keywords/Categories

-It might also be that your product is so obscure that not enough shoppers are searching for it.
-This can happen with products that appeal to a limited audience, forcing you to use too specific keywords.
-You need to use keywords with a higher search volume in order to increase the chances of someone searching for it.
+You may have low Amazon impressions because your product is so obscure that not enough shoppers are searching for it.
+This happens with products that appeal to a limited audience, forcing you to use keywords that are too specific.
+Using keywords with a higher search volume will increase the chances of someone searching for it.

 The same can happen when you have placed your product in the wrong subcategory.
-A mismatch between the product and the subcategory can result in people leaving the product page because they failed to find what they were looking for.
+A mismatch between the product and the subcategory often has people leaving your product page because they didn’t find what they were looking for.
 This will lower the ranking of any Ad that leads to that page, resulting in few Impressions.

 Low Bids/Budget

-This is probably the easiest way an Ad can fail—and the simplest one to remedy.
+Low bids or a small budget is probably the easiest way for an Amazon Ad can fail, but luckily it’s also the simplest fix.
 If your Ad keeps getting outbid, all you have to do is increase your bid and watch your Impressions take off.
-However, as pointed out before, you have to always keep an eye on your Clicks and sales or you can end up making a loss.
+However, as I mentioned, you have to always keep an eye on your Clicks and sales or you can end up making a loss.

-You can learn all about ACoS in our posts, Understanding Amazon ACoS (Advertising Cost of Sale) and How to Hit Your Target ACoS on Amazon.
+Learn all about ACoS in our guides: Understanding Amazon ACoS (Advertising Cost of Sale) and How to Hit Your Target ACoS on Amazon.

 Insufficient Runtime

 Amazon needs to run Ads for some time before it can gather enough data to display.
-If you have no Impressions yet, it could simply be a case of not having given your Ads enough time.
-Usually, you need to let an Ad run for at least two weeks before you check your metrics.
+If you don’t have any Impressions yet, it could be because your Ads haven’t been active long enough.
+You typically need to let an Ad run for at least two weeks before you check your metrics.

-However, runtime can also impact an Ad in further ways: Amazon prefers products with an established history for a specific keyword.
+However, the runtime can also impact your Ad in further ways.
+Amazon prefers products with an established history for a specific keyword.
 If you place Ads for new keywords leading to a product with a successful history for another set of keywords, you may have to increase your bid over-proportionally in order to generate your first Impressions and Clicks.

 Finally, if a specific keyword is active within two separate campaigns, Amazon will usually prefer to display the older one, as this has more historical data.
-To force Amazon to prioritize the new campaign, you need to either pause that older campaign until the new one has collected enough historical data, or to add the common terms as negative keywords in your older campaign.
+To force Amazon to prioritize the new campaign, you need to either pause the older campaign until the new one has collected enough historical data or add the common terms as negative keywords in your older campaign.

-If your Ads fail to generate enough Impressions, you can try any of the following.
-Keep in mind that you also need to keep an eye on your Clicks/CTR and your actual sales to make sure you stay profitable at all times!
+If your Amazon Ads fail to generate enough Impressions, here are my three best tips for success, coming from a vetted Amazon ad specialist.
+(Keep in mind that you also need to keep an eye on your Clicks/CTR and your actual sales to make sure you stay profitable at all times!)

-There are two different approaches with bids and budget.
+There are two different approaches to bids and budgets.
 Most advertisers start their campaigns with a low bid and increase it only slowly.
-This is considered the safe route, as it ensures that you don’t accidentally overbid and end up making a loss during the first weeks, when you are still gathering data about your campaign and its keywords.
+This is considered the safe route, as it ensures that you don’t accidentally overbid and end up making a loss during the first weeks when you are still gathering data about your campaign and its keywords.

 However, riskier advertisers prefer the opposite approach: they use high bids at first, then lower them as they gather more historical data.
 Starting off with a highly competitive campaign means that you speed up the whole process and get a high number of Impressions right away.
 However, you need to constantly monitor your Ad to ensure you don’t end up spending your entire monthly advertising budget in a few days.